 - Parts from past DIY projects you will realistically never use again

-- Piles of papers you never got around to tackling
+- Piles of paperwork you never got around to tackling

 What is clutter a symptom of?
 What is the root cause of clutter?